MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, report to development team.
+To resolve, report to the development team.

 ### Issue: Some intermittent issue during update

 **Cause**

-Occurs if service fabric or RP crashes or restarts.
+Occurs if the service fabric or RP crashes or restarts.

 **Resolution**